Flavours of My Kitchen

 Making butter croissants at home is a labour of love.
 It takes time, lots of rolling, and patience.
 But imagine when you pull out a tray of fresh croissants from the oven.
 The aroma will make you feel like you’re in a Parisian bakery without even leaving your home.
 Mmm totally worth it!

-Flavours of My Kitchen is my online recipe journal, where I share cookies, cakes, simple desserts, and cozy home-cooked meals that fit into real life.
-I write recipes the way I cook at home with clear steps, tested measurements, and small details that help you feel confident and avoid stress in the kitchen.
+Flavours of My Kitchen is my online recipe journal, where I share cookies, cakes, simple desserts, and cozy home cooked meals that fit into real life.
+I write the recipes the way I cook at home, with clear steps, tested measurements, and small details that help you avoid stress in the kitchen.

-I cook and bake from memory.
+I cook and bake with my memories.
 Many of the recipes on this blog are inspired by the places I visit and the food I fall in love with when I travel.
-I pay attention to what people eat, how they share meals, and the small traditions around the table.
-Then I come home and recreate those dishes in my own kitchen.
+I pay attention to what people eat, how they share a meal, and the little traditions around the table, then I come home and recreate those dishes in my own kitchen.

-Sometimes I can’t find the exact same ingredients where I live, but the feeling stays.
-These recipes are my way of holding on to those cities, people, and moments, while adapting them into something simple and approachable.
+Sometimes I cannot find the exact same ingredients where I live, but the feeling stays.
+These recipes are my way of keeping those cities, people, and moments close, while adapting them to a simple, home friendly kitchen.

-Here you’ll find a mix of everyday baking, home-cooked meals, and travel-inspired dishes, each one carrying a story, not just a list of ingredients.
+Here you find a mix of everyday baking, home cooked meals, and travel inspired dishes that carry a story, not just a list of ingredients.

-My approach may look a little different from other bakers.
-I bake for customers, so I use techniques from the pastry industry that save time, reduce stress, and still deliver reliable, delicious results.
+My technique may look a little different from other bakers.
+I bake for customers, so I use methods from the pastry industry that save time, reduce stress, and still give reliable, delicious results.

 Fridge Cooking